balena-io/docs/pages/deployment/network.md

 ### Manually Editing Config.json

 Currently this can be done by editing the `config.json`.
-This file can be found in a partition called `resin-conf` or `flash-conf` on the SD card for most devices, except the Intel Edison.
+This file can be found in a partition called `resin-boot` on the SD card for most devices (on Resin OS versions before 1.2 it was `resin-conf` or `flash-conf`), except the Intel Edison.
 For the Intel Edison it can be found in in `resin-conf` once you have mounted the `config.img`.

 __Note:__ For the Beaglebone, VIA VAB-820, Intel NUC and the Intel Edison, you can only change the wifi configuration **before you provision** the device.
 Since these devices rely on burning the OS to internal media such as eMMC, trying to change these settings after provisioning will have no effect, you will need to reprovision the device.